Birth Control Decision Not Reversed

 Todd Pittenger - June 3, 2014 3:52 pm

-Saline County Health Department Director Bronson Farmer talks to county commissioners Tuesday afternoon.
+Saline County Health Department Director Bronson Farmer talks to county commissioners at a recent meeting.

 Saline County Commissioners chose not to reverse a decision to not accept a state grant to fund long activating versatile contraceptive birth control.
 As a large crowd of citizens and media looked on, commissioners Tuesday afternoon indicated they were not prepared to reverse the decision made two weeks ago.

 Commission Chairman Randy Duncan said they do have until June 30th to still accept the grant.
 He indicated that he would like to further discuss the issue with county health professionals before reconsidering the original decision.

 Two weeks ago, with a unanimous 3 – 0 vote, commissioners denied a request from the Saline County Health Department to accept a $6,064 state grant to fund the internal contraceptives.
 Commissioner John Price was vehemently against the request, saying “I think it’s murder and I’m not standing for it”.